Where to see dolphins

 Local wisdom says the resident dolphins come here to fish on a rising tide - so, obviously, that’s the best time to see them.
 Check tide times before your visit.

-However, as with everything to do with dolphins in Scotland, it isn’t that simple and predictable.
+However, as with everything to do with where to see dolphins in Scotland, it isn’t that simple and predictable.
 You might see them very close to where you stand on the shoreline.

 On the other hand, you may spend some time prowling up and down the beach and see nothing at all by way of marine mammals.
 That’s the, uhmm, charm of dolphin watching.